fbpx

-What are the Northern Lights
+What Are the Northern Lights?

-The Northern Lights, also known as Aurora Borealis are a colorful light display that happens in the dark night sky every year, generally from late August through early April and only in certain countries.
+Also known as Aurora Borealis, the Northern Lights are a colorful light display that happens in the dark night sky every year, generally from late August through early April and only in certain countries.
 Expect to see the night sky lit up in a kaleidoscope of green, purple, yellow, blue, orange, and red.
-In scientific terms, the Northern Lights occur when charged particles from the sun collide with atoms from the earth’s atmosphere.
-In travel terms they are a can’t miss and many a global traveler will admit to chasing the Northern Lights, which can be unpredictable, so plan well and give yourself a few nights to maximize your chances of seeing this natural miracle.

 See the Northern Lights: Alaska’s third-largest city, Fairbanks is a sweet spot for witnessing the Northern Lights where just a short drive from the city you’ll find some of the clearest skies and coldest temperatures on this list.
 This awesome one day tour leaves from Fairbanks and crosses the Arctic Circle to chase the Northern Lights in Alaska’s untouched wilderness.

-When to go: Late August through late April and sometimes into early May.
+When to Go: Late August through late April and sometimes into early May.

-Northern Lights Hotel in Alaska: Located 30 minutes outside of Fairbanks, Aurora Villa is a luxurious and Scandi style villa with a warm wooden exterior, cozy textiles, and beautiful floor to ceiling windows for stunning views of Alaska’s natural wonders.
-The property even has a firm 10pm lights out policy to help eliminate light pollution.
+Northern Lights Hotel in Alaska: Located 30 minutes outside of Fairbanks, Aurora Villa is a luxurious and Scandi-style villa with a warm wooden exterior, cozy textiles, and beautiful floor to ceiling windows for stunning views of Alaska’s natural wonders.
+The property even has a firm 10 p.m. lights out policy to help eliminate light pollution.
 We also recommend Sheldon Chalet and Borealis Base Camp.

 Like much of Scandinavia, there is something about Finland that seems therapeutic, tranquil, and a little magical.
 Maybe it’s because there are more saunas than people or perhaps it’s how natural wonders are woven into the fabric of the vibrant culture.
 The Finnish capital, Helsinki, is a clean, modern city with beautiful architecture, a blossoming culinary scene, and exceptional public transit.
 Outside the city, you are met with quaint lakeside communities and dense forests ripe for exploration.

 See the Northern Lights: You can see the Northern Lights right in Helsinki, but venturing to smaller towns like Levi, Ruka, and Rovaniemi in Lapland is another sure bet.
 During the day you can go dog sledding, snowshoeing, or even try your hand at herding reindeer.
 While in Rovaniemi you can even plan a tour of Santa’s Village and meet Father Christmas himself.
-As a popular spot to see the Northern Lights, a slew of creative accommodations like traditional huts, luxury treehouses, and glass igloos, have popped up that allow you to totally immerse yourself in the experience.
+As a popular spot to see the Northern Lights, a slew of creative accommodations — like traditional huts, luxury treehouses, and glass igloos — have popped up that allow you to totally immerse yourself in the experience.

-When to go: In Lapland, you will have the luxury of seeing the Northern Lights almost every other clear night between September and March, and it’s March that is known for having the clearest, cloudless night skies.
+When to Go: In Lapland, you will have the luxury of seeing the Northern Lights almost every other clear night between September and March, and it’s March that is known for having the clearest, cloudless night skies.

 Northern Lights Hotel in Finland: Far from bright city lights, Arctic Fox is located along the beautiful Lake Ranuanjärvi.
 The location is remote but you’re by no means roughing it.
 Each glass igloo has unobstructed views of the night sky, plush beds, and a private sauna.
 It’s also the perfect environment to warm up after taking part in an arctic safari or visiting the nearby arctic fox park.
 The main igloo serves as the dining room where you’ll feast on three-course meals made from locally sourced ingredients.
 We also recommend Kakslauttanen Arctic Resort and the Northern Lights Ranch.